CloudLabsAI-Azure/azure-ai-agents-labs/lab-2.md

    ![](./media/ag63.png)

-1. Run the below cell to connect to your Azure AI Foundry project and access the deployed **GPT-4o** model.
+1. Run the below cell to connect to your Azure Microsoft Foundry project and access the deployed **GPT-4o** model.
 This establishes a secure connection using the project connection string and Azure credentials.

    ![](./media/ag64.png)

-1. Run this cell to create a **simple AI Agent** that processes data and generates a bar chart comparing different health benefit plans using Azure AI Foundry.
+1. Run this cell to create a **simple AI Agent** that processes data and generates a bar chart comparing different health benefit plans using Azure Microsoft Foundry.
 This script initializes the AI agent, sends a prompt containing health plan data, and requests a bar chart.
 The agent processes the request, generates the chart, saves the image file, and then cleans up by deleting the agent.

    ![](./media/ag90.png)